flashbots/flashbots-docs/docs/flashbots-protect/rpc/cancellations.md

 ---
-title: Canceling transactions from being submitted further
+title: canceling transactions from being submitted further
 ---

 Transactions that are submitted to Flashbots Protect RPC are submitted to the Flashbots Relay for the next 25 blocks.
 Once a transaction is submitted from the relay to a miner we cannot "recall" it.
 However, we can cancel submitting transactions for future blocks.